 Solution: Here there are a total of eight choices for the first letter, seven for the second, six for the third, and so on.
 By the multiplication principle we multiply for a total of 8 x 7 x 6 x 5 x 4 x 3 x 2 x 1 = 8! = 40,320 different ways.

 Solution: The first three letters have been chosen for us, leaving us five letters.
 After RAN we have five choices for the next letter followed by four, then three, then two then one.
-By the multiplication principle there are 5 x 4 x 3 x 2 x 1 = 5! = 120 ways to arrange the letters in the specified way.
+By the multiplication principle, there are 5 x 4 x 3 x 2 x 1 = 5! = 120 ways to arrange the letters in a specified way.

 Solution: Look at this as two independent tasks: the first arranging the letters RAN, and the second arranging the other five letters.
 There are 3! = 6 ways to arrange RAN and 5!
 Ways to arrange the other five letters.
 So there are a total of 3! x 5! = 720 ways to arrange the letters of TRIANGLE as specified.